Tone Vigeland (b. 1938)

 In the sixties

-Through her career Tone Vigeland has been represented in numerous exhibitions and galleries.
+Through her career Vigeland has been represented in numerous exhibitions and galleries.
 Amongst her earliest prestigious contributions were jewelry for the Norwegian exibition at the XII Triennale in Milan 1960, and Expo 67, the Montreal World’s Fair in Canada.

 International acclaim